Summer Career Acceleration Program

 What type of experience is the student expected to have?

 It is expected that the student performs the functions of an entry level position for the employer.
 Exposure to the entire job site and other positions would be beneficial for the student, but it is not required.
-It is that the employer emphasize job readiness skills, such as communication skills, strong work ethic and technical skills defined in the orientation.
+Employers should emphasize job readiness skills, such as communication skills, a strong work ethic and technical skills defined in the orientation.